ArpitRamani/BGW-TWAS-PWAS-on-AD-dementia/README.md

 # BGW-TWAS-PWAS-on-AD-dementia

 Bayesian Genome-wide TWAS and PWAS analyses of Alzheimer's Disease (AD) dementia, using ROS/MAP omics data from the dorsolateral prefrontal cortex (DLPFC) and GWAS summary statistics from Bellenguez et al. (Nature Genetics, 2022).
 This repository contains analysis scripts for GIFT fine-mapping, BGW-TWAS, and BGW-PWAS.

 ## Background

 Standard TWAS tools (PrediXcan, FUSION, TIGAR) use only *cis*-eQTL information.
-Trans-eQTLs account for a substantial fraction of regulatory signal — over 30% of genes in whole blood and ~37% of trait-associated GWAS signals in eQTLGen — so methods that incorporate *trans*-xQTL effects can recover risk genes and biological pathways that cis-only methods miss.
+Trans-eQTLs account for a substantial fraction of regulatory signal (over 30% of genes in whole blood, and around 37% of trait-associated GWAS signals in eQTLGen), so methods that incorporate *trans*-xQTL effects can recover risk genes and biological pathways that cis-only methods miss.

 **BGW-xWAS** (Luningham et al., AJHG, 2020) is a Bayesian variable selection regression framework that jointly models cis- and trans- xQTL effects using